open-koi/koi_tools/README.md

    });
    ```

-3. Define the absolute path to your AR wallet's key.
+3. Create an RSA Wallet Key

-   - Note that the wallet address should not be held inside of your project when you check the project into GitHub
+   Note that the wallet address should not be held inside of your project when you check the project into GitHub

    ```
    var walletKeyLocation = "path/to/wallet.json";
    ```

+   If you don't have a wallet, you can get one from the faucet at [koi.rocks](https://koi.rocks/) or the Arweave faucet at [faucet.arweave.org](https://faucet.arweave.org/).

 4. Define a function to bootstrap your app and utilize the koi-tools library `loadWallet` method to be returned the address of your wallet from the permaweb.